 When wireless networks were limited to a few hotspots, unified networking may have seemed like overkill.
-But network administrators who now struggle to monitor, maintain and secure wireless local area networks (WLANs) that have become as ubiquitous as their legacy wired networks will soon find relief in
+But network administrators who now struggle to monitor, maintain and secure wireless local area networks (WLANs) that have become as ubiquitous as their legacy wired networks will soon find relief in unified network management tools.

 "The part of unified networking that really matters the most is on the management side -- not the hardware side," said Craig Mathias, principal analyst at Farpoint Group.
 "Operations are on a human cost curve, which only goes up.
 People only get more expensive over time … so if we lose productivity in trying to manage the network, we're losing."

 Vendors may pitch hardware that integrates wired and wireless functions to save money on capital expenses, but Mathias noted that hardware alone doesn't cure what plagues network admins most here: the burden of duplicating management, security and authentication on two networks.

 "The whole point is to get the total cost of ownership down by minimizing the operational expenses and not just improving the productivity of users, but the productivity of people operating the network," Mathias said.
 "In the non-unified approach, you truly have information overload."

 Analysts say unified networking has been held back by how the wireless market has matured.
 Traditional wired networking vendors have acquired smaller niche wireless vendors, including Cisco Systems' acquisition of Airespace in 2005 and Hewlett-Packard's buyout of Colubris Networks in 2008.

 As a result, integration between vendors' wired and acquired wireless technologies has been slow, delaying the development of hardware and software to unify them, analysts said.